A ProPurchaser GREENWATCH: More time spent on-site in the warehouse reduces a carbon footprint and helps the bottom line.

 When considering the greening of any supply chain it is easy to ignore the impact of warehousing and distribution centres.
 Transport miles are often shown to potential consumers, but what about the environmental cost of storage?

 Understandably, the main focus in distribution centres is often the streamlining of the distribution process.
-This video of the Ocado distribution centre makes this optimisation geek very excited.
-But it is not difficult, and not necessarily expensive, to improve the green credentials of your warehousing.
+THIS VIDEO of the Ocado Distribution Centre makes an optimization geek very excited.
+But it is not difficult – and not necessarily expensive – to improve the green credentials of your warehousing.

 Simply installing an insulated suspended ceiling at 3 or 4 meters that completely surrounds the storage machines could have reduced the space requiring constant lighting and temperature control by 66 to 75%; meaning significant carbon savings and cash in the bank.
 This measure would have had zero impact on the distribution system itself, apart from the initial cost, and would have continued to save the company money for years to come.

 Lighting and heating contribute a large proportion of the energy-use profile of warehouses or distribution centres and offer many opportunities for energy savings.
 Focus on the ways that heat can leave the building and provide better insulation, automatic doors or heat-retentive door curtains.
 Programmable or sensor lighting systems can ensure energy isn’t wasted on an empty site and of course don’t underestimate energy efficient light bulbs.